 The review articles are solicited by the Editor in Chief or by the Guest Editors to authoritative investigators.
-Experts in the field, authors of publications in peer-reviewed journals also not-solicited can submit their manuscript; however, the authors are invited to communicate before the topic and to send a summary of their manuscript to obtain the approval of the Editor in Chief.
+Experts in the field, authors of publications in peer-reviewed journals, also not-solicited, can submit their manuscripts; however, the authors are invited to communicate before the topic and send a summary of their manuscript to obtain the approval of the Editor in Chief.
 The author(s) is free to design the paper.
 No particular format is required for these articles.
-Moreover, authors should take into consideration the suggestions of PRISMA Group, Shamseer L, Moher D, Clarke M, Ghersi D, Liberati A, Petticrew M, Shekelle P, Stewart LA; PRISMA-P Group.
+Moreover, authors should consider the suggestions of PRISMA Group, Shamseer L, Moher D, Clarke M, Ghersi D, Liberati A, Petticrew M, Shekelle P, Stewart LA; PRISMA-P Group.
 Preferred reporting items for systematic review and meta-analysis protocols (PRISMA-P) 2015: elaboration and explanation.
 BMJ.
 2015;349:g7647. doi: 10.1136/bmj.g7647. http://www.bmj.com/content/349/bmj.g7647.long

 Provide an abstract of not more than 250 words.
-It should consist of four paragraphs, labeled Background e Objectives, Methods, Results, and Conclusions.
-They should briefly describe, respectively, the problem being addressed in the study, how the study was performed, the remarkable results, and what the authors conclude from the results.
+It should contain four paragraphs labeled Background, Objectives, Methods, Results, and Conclusions.
+They should briefly describe 1)How the problem is being addressed in the study, 2)how the study was performed, 3)the remarkable results, and 4) what the authors conclude from the results.
 No references should be cited.
 Introduction.
 Include brief background information on what has been done in the past in this area and the importance of your investigation.
 End with a statement of the purpose or hypothesis of the study.

 Material and Methods.

 This section may be divided into subsections if it facilitates reading the paper.
 The research design, subjects, material used, and statistical methods should be included.
 Do not mix results and discussion into this section.
-Do not include manufacturers names unless the specific product is essential to the procedures performed, in which case the city and state or country of the manufacturer should also be given.
+Do not include manufacturers' names unless the specific product is essential to the procedures performed, in which case the manufacturer's city, state, or country should also be given.
 Indicate that informed consent has been obtained from patients who participated in clinical investigations.
 In animal experimentation, acknowledge that ethical guidelines were followed.
 When appropriate, indicate that approval was obtained from the institution's review board.

-Start with limited background information and then discuss the results of the investigation in light of what has been published in the past, the limitations of your study, and potential directions for future research.
-Inappropriate place, cite figures and graphs.
-A conclusion should summarize the major findings of the study and their clinical usefulness.
+Start with limited background information and then discuss the investigation results in light of what has been published in the past, the limitations of your study, and potential directions for future research.
+Inappropriate places, cite figures and graphs.
+A conclusion should summarize the study's major findings and their clinical usefulness.

 Acknowledgments should appear on a separate page.

-This section must be single spaced and begin on a separate sheet.
-References are numbered consecutively in the order in which they appear in the text.
-All references must be cited in the text, where numbers are enclosed in [square brackets] in line with the text (not superscript).
-Papers submitted but not yet accepted for publication should also be cited in the text.
+This section must be single-spaced and begin on a separate sheet.
+References are numbered consecutively in the order they appear in the text.
+All references must be cited in the text, with numbers enclosed in [square brackets] in line with the text (not superscript).
+The text should also cite papers submitted but not yet accepted for publication.
 Inclusive page numbers (e.g., 491-492) must be provided for all references.
-Journal names should be abbreviated according to MeSH.
-All authors should be listed in references.
+According to MeSH, journal names should be abbreviated.
+All authors should be listed in the references.